Business guidelines and safety plans

 To get you started, read the Guidelines for business and organisations before completing the checklist.

 - General business, art galleries, places of religious worship and community organisation

 - Beauty therapy, cosmetic services and tattooists

-- Cinema, theatres, nightclubs and similar entertainment venues
+- Cinemas, theatres, nightclubs and other similar entertainment venues

 - Parks, community centres, recreation centres and play centres

 - Restaurants, cafes, pubs, bars and food courts checklist

 - Tour operators

 After you apply